 The Death of Ahmad Shah Durrani

-Ahmad Shah Durrani also known as Ahmad Shah Abdali was born in 1722 AD in Herat, a city in present-day Afghanistan, to Mohammad Zaman Khan, the chief of the Abdali tribe and Governor of Herat, and Zarghuna Ana, the daughter of Khalu Khan Alkozai.
-His lineage and tribal connections played a significant role in his future leadership.
+Ahmad Shah Durrani, also known as Ahmad Shah Abdali, was born in 1722 CE in Herat, a city in present-day Afghanistan.
+He was the son of Mohammad Zaman Khan, the chief of the Abdali tribe and Governor of Herat, and Zarghuna Ana, the daughter of Khalu Khan Alkozai.
+His strong lineage and tribal influence paved the way for his future leadership.

 Ahmad Shah Durrani, Ahmad Shah Abdali